 You also have a high chance of developing corns across the tops of your toes — especially if your bunions cause hammertoes — as well as calluses in weight-bearing areas or over the bony bump.
 While it’s best to start therapy right away if you notice a bunion forming, the skilled podiatry team at Grand Central Foot Care can certainly help you get through the most complex bunion issues.

-Dr. Glubo and Dr. Rimawi usually start you with conservative bunion treatments to help relieve pain and prevent ongoing discomfort.
+Your podiatrist usually starts you with conservative bunion treatments to help relieve pain and prevent ongoing discomfort.
 Your personalized bunion treatment plan at Grand Central Foot Care may include:

 Padding, strapping, or taping